Floriferous/marvel-search/README.md

 ## Code structure

-The code is structured as follows, withing the `src` folder:
+The code is structured as follows in the `src` folder:

 - `actions/`
     - contains all action creators